 You can find a list of quarantine hotels in Thailand on Agoda.
-The major advantage: You get special offers, you can easily compare the hotels with each other and you know immediately the availability..
+The major advantage for you is to get special offers and you can easily compare the hotels with each other.
+You will know immediately the availability.

 The hard facts

-The Amber Sukhumvit 85 hotel offers an ASQ package in association with Synphaet Srinakarin Hospital, which includes the following:
+The Amber Sukhumvit 85 hotel offers an ASQ package in association with Synphaet Srinakarin Hospital.
+This includes the following:

 - 15 nights in one of the 58 rooms (30 sqm) or suites (37 sqm).

 - Free transfer from the airport on the day of arrival

 - WiFi (wireless internet)

 - 3 times room cleaning after the first negative Covid test

 - yard walk after the first negative Covid test